aholdengouveia/Portable_C02_Monitor/README.md

 - [Stemma QT connector to connect C02 monitor to featherwing](https://www.adafruit.com/product/4210)
 - [Adafruit battery](https://www.adafruit.com/product/3898)
 - [Case](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/parts)
-- NOTE: you can substitute out other feathers but might need to change the code.
-You can also substitute out another C02 monitor like the SCD40 or SCD41, but you would have to change the code.
+- NOTE: you can substitute out other feathers but might need to change the code depending on which one you picked.
+You can also substitute out another C02 monitor like the [SCD40](https://www.adafruit.com/product/5187) or [SCD41](https://www.adafruit.com/product/5190), but you would have to change the code.